JosePedroDias/torcs-track-editor/README.md

 # Tentative Roadmap

-* display (optional) segment origin on canvas
-* display (optional) segment number on canvas and on each segment form to better correlate those
 * finish bg loading feature
 * add input type file to allow loading tracks with ease
 * save track button